Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Vehicle ownership is below the regional average, averaging 0.8 per dwelling.
-According to the 2021 Census, 25.1% of residents work from home, potentially influenced by COVID-19 conditions.
-On average, there are 1,263 trips daily across all routes, equating to approximately 119 weekly trips per individual stop.
+According to the 2021 Census, 25.1% of residents work from home, a figure potentially influenced by COVID-19 conditions.
+Service frequency across all routes averages 1,263 trips daily, translating to roughly 119 weekly trips per individual stop.

 Frequently Asked Questions - Transport